vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 received.

-When a GUI application receives an event message on its `main` mailbox these come from the GUI process.
+When a GUI application receives an event message on its `main` mailbox these come from the GUI task.
 They consist of various types, mouse events, keyboard presses and UI widget notifications when objects like buttons are clicked etc.

 In the `EVENT_LOOPS` document we talked about applications allocating multiple mailboxes to differentiate between type of messages.
 But did not cover